desuned/CALCULATOR/readme.txt

 Name: temp commit
-0)delete some '}'
+0)add some features

 Future:
-	Code ready to add some features
-	Need to add a zvor_branch
+	You may calculate expression
 Legends:
 	Folder: #FolderName#